MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ExternalDsnDefaultLanguage
-!!!
-Exchange Server 2010

-The ExternalDsnDefaultLanguage parameter specifies which Exchange server language should be used by default when you create external DSN messages.
-The default value is the default Microsoft Windows server language.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The ExternalDsnDefaultLanguage parameter specifies which Exchange server language should be used by default when you create external DSN messages.
 The default value is the default Windows server language.

 ```yaml
 Type: CultureInfo